 The cochlear implant is an electronic device that can provide auditory sensation to a person with severe to profound sensorineural hearing loss.
 The cochlear implant bypasses the damaged organ of hearing and stimulates the auditory nerve directly.
 The cochlear implant consists of a surgically implanted component and an externally worn component.
 With a cochlear implant, children may be able to hear and speak better.
 Outcomes vary, however, based on the individual.

-Approximately 50 children received the cochlear implant at our center within the last year, and we follow more than 400 children.
-Although this is a large number of implants for a pediatric-only program, we maintain our attention to each individual and family.
+Our cochlear implant program has more than 20 years of experience working with cochlear implants.
+We provide customized care to each child and family.
 Families seeking a cochlear implant for their child must understand the significance of this type of intervention.
 Because a child must learn to understand the sounds that he or she hears through the implant (a process that can take years), the candidacy evaluation is thorough.
-This is done not only to ensure that the child is an appropriate candidate, but also to ensure that appropriate long-term follow up and an appropriate educational environment are in place.
+This is done not only to ensure that the child is an appropriate candidate, but also to ensure that appropriate long-term follow up and a suitable educational environment are in place.
 After a child has received an implant, ongoing care must ensure that a child's hearing is optimized, that spoken language goals are being met, that the family is best prepared to advocate for the child and that the child's educational environment is appropriate.

 Clinical and basic science research seeks to expand the knowledge of the outcomes, technology and physiology for the benefit of people who use the cochlear implant.
 Research includes manufacturer-initiated clinical trials as well as research where the primary investigator is a member of the cochlear implant team.
 Results of this work are regularly published in peer-review journals and are presented at international conferences.